jasa-acs/repro-template/README.md

 ## Reproducibility materials file structure

-This template provides a suggested file structure for a JASA submission.
+This template provides a suggested file structure for a JASA submission, but authors are free to modify this structure.

-The suggest components are as follows.
-Directories in the submission may have subdirectories to further organize the submission.
+The suggested components are as follows.
+Directories in the submission may have subdirectories to further organize the materials.

 1. A `README.md` file - This file gives a short description of the paper and an overview of how to carry out the analyses presented in their manuscript.
-2. A `manuscript` directory - This directory will generally hold the source files (often LaTeX or Rmd) for the manuscript and any files directly related to the generation of the manuscript.
+2. A `manuscript` directory - This directory will generally hold the source files (often LaTeX or Rmd) for the manuscript and any files directly related to the generation of the manuscript, including figure files.
 3. A `data` directory - This directory will generally hold the real data files (or facsimile versions of them in place of confidential data) and simulated data files.
     See `data/README.md` for more details.